Genusbiz/docs/users/navigate-view-modify-and-control/working-in-tables/advanced/view-settings.md

 A table displays its objects in a layout called a view.

-A view is composed of <span style="FONT-STYLE: italic">columns, which also are called <span style="FONT-STYLE: italic">fields.
+A view is composed of _columns_, which also are called _fields_.
 A view controls the way objects are sorted and grouped, which objects (rows) are displayed on so on.

 You may personalize your views and save your settings.
 The settings are automatically remembered and used the next time you start your Genus application.
 In the table, right-click the column headings, and then click **View Settings**.
 You can reset your personlize view to default view.
 In The table, right-click the column headings, and then click **Reset View**.